Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

 Mobile Systems Limitations
 --------------------------

+#) Android system.

-#) Android Mobile Systems should have installed the latest Google Play Service avilable.
+#) Android Mobile Systems should have installed the latest Google Play Service avilable API level 21 or more.

 -----------------
 Other Constraints